thomknoe/INFO-5345/Lab 6/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

 <mark> This code is the boiler plate code that showcases how emotion and sentiment is derived from user's facial expressions.
-This instance would then be applied across all individual emotion cubes and be networks together through MQTT subscription.
+This instance would then be applied across all individual cubes and be networks together through MQTT subscription.
 This could allow for a variety of different telepresent interactions, being able to interpret emotions across a network (e.g., havign two participants know the emotional affect of their partner remotley).
 For our purposes, we decided to collect all these emotions (i.e., 3 Pis) and combine them to create a blended color; An amalgamation of all the emotions on the network. </mark>

 - <mark> cv2, fer </mark>
 - <mark> facenet-pytorch </mark>